sgaunet/k8see-importer/README.md

 The image is on docker hub : sgaunet/k8see-importer:**version**

 A docker-compose in tst folder give an example to run the docker image.
-A binary release will be created soon.
+A binary release is also released if you prefer to run it with systemd.
 This tool need an access to a postgresql database (the user should have access to the DB and have the rights to create tables).
 Database migration is handled by [dbmate](https://github.com/amacneil/dbmate) tool.